 The British Statue of Monopolies enacted in 1624 is often considered the source for modern patent laws as adopted in the USA and through much of the world.
 It limited the ability of the British monarchy to grant “odious” long-term monopolies over entire industries, partly limiting letters patents to manners of “new manufactures” (inventions) for only a limited period of time.
 See Sears, Roebuck & Co. v.
 Stiffel Co., 376 U.S. 225, 229-30 and n.6 (1964).
-As a former British colony, the it was British (rather than Venetian) legal norms that were adopted in the USA.
-Pennock v.
+As a former British colony, it was British (rather than Venetian) legal norms that were adopted in the USA.
+See Pennock v.
 Dialogue, 27 U.S. (2 Pet.)
 1 18,20 (1829).

 These Venetian and English statutes established the concept of patents being based upon a quid pro quo.
-In exchange for disclosure of an invention its inventor could obtain a monopoly in that invention (only) for a limited time, thus preserving a general system of competition.
+In exchange for disclosure of an invention its inventor could obtain a monopoly in that invention (and only that disclosed invention) for a limited time, thus preserving a general system of competition.
 This concept of patents as limited monopolies granted by governments (on behalf of the public) as an incentive to individual inventors in a competitive economy has been tied to the transition from feudalism to capitalism in European history.
 That is, the incentives to have patent laws tended to arise alongside the historical emergence of capitalism.

 History of the U.S. Patent System